The majority of older Australians own their homes and have no intention of leaving.

 However, for all those older Australians with the bulk of their wealth locked in real estate, a key concern was maintaining their current lifestyle as they age.
 In YourLifeChoices’ 2019 Ensuring Financial Security in Retirement Survey, almost one-third (33.2 per cent of respondents) admitted they were somewhat concerned and 11.77 per cent said they were very concerned about their ability to continue to finance their lifestyle.

 In the same survey, YourLifeChoices respondents were asked about the importance of aged care planning.
 While 62 per cent said it was either important or very important, almost half said they had no idea how much they would need to contribute to aged care.

-Which brings us to the importance of the family home – the focus of this edition of the Retirement Affordability Index™ – on both financial and lifestyle fronts.
+Which brings us to the importance of the family home – on both financial and lifestyle fronts.
 In addition to the monetary value of this asset, a significant percentage of older Australians say they want to age at home and – as evidenced by our Insights survey – have no plans to move any time soon.

 Credit Suisse's Global Wealth Report puts the median net wealth of Australians at $271,000 per adult – the highest in the world – but it says that more than a third of our population aged 65-plus are living in relative income poverty in retirement – the second highest rate in the OECD.

-This article first appeared in the March 2019 Retirement Affordability Index.
+This is an edited version of an article that first appeared in the March 2019 Retirement Affordability Index.

 Disclaimer: All content on YourLifeChoices website is of a general nature and has been prepared without taking into account your objectives, financial situation or needs.
 It has been prepared with due care but no guarantees are provided for the ongoing accuracy or relevance.
 Before making a decision based on this information, you should consider its appropriateness in regard to your own circumstances.
 You should seek professional advice from a financial planner, lawyer or tax agent in relation to any aspects that affect your financial and legal circumstances.